Learn directly from the artisans of the Chazutino and Kechwa Lamista culture

 Return five days later to fire your work

 Collect clay in the indigenous village of Chunchiwi and grind Shanu (already fired pots ground into a powder)

 Petrona is a Kechwa artisan who lives close to the village of San Roque, she can show us where to collect clay and grind the Shanu which we will mix into the clay.
 We will grind the shanu by hand using a large rock.

 Fire your work traditionally

 To fire your work in the clay oven of Guillermina takes a lot of time and firewood, there will be an extra cost for this process.

 If you would like to fire your work on a shuntu open fire we can hire local artisan Petrona who lives close to the art center.
 She can bring special firewood to the studio and traditionally fire your work.

-Experiment firing your work on a shuntu fire - fast process at15 minutes
+Experiment firing your work on a shuntu fire - fast process at 20-minutes

 Clay kiln for firing larger pots

 Ceramics Program activities Include; During a trip to Chazuta (teachers, transport, hotel, guide, team leader. translator, food - during Chazuta activities only, materials.)
-Trip to Lamas ( transport, food, course and fire your work in a large kiln.)
-2kl clay.
+Trip to Lamas (transport, meal) all teachers and translators.